Azure/msrest-for-python/README.rst

 **Features**

 - Add `azure-core` as installation requirement #247
 - Replace `SerializationError` and `DeserializationError` in `msrest.exceptions` with those in `azure.core` #247

+**Bugfixes**

+- Typing annotation in LROPoller (thanks to akx)  #242

+Thanks to kianmeng for typo fixes in the documentation.

 2021-01-26 Version 0.6.21
 +++++++++++++++++++++++++